frapzo/elliptic/README.md

-# elliptic
+# ECC with ECDF and AES GCM

-This is a practical implementation of elliptic curve cryptography using prime256v1 in python.
+This is a practical implementation of elliptic curve cryptography using ECDF and prime256v1, with AES in GCM mode, in python.

 This implementation is not guaranteed to be correct.